dimitrisk/goal/vignettes/dimkaAlgorithm.md

 ```

 These 5 points define a polygon area which is the area of our case study.
-We then use the _'uav.GenerateTargets'_ function to generate all possible targets in this area.
+Now we will use the _'uav.GenerateTargets'_ function to generate a set of point targets in this area.